 Question: How do I know if I should be tested for COVID-19, and where do I go to be tested?

 Answer: If an individual has a fever (greater than or equal to 100.0°) and a cough, or shortness of breath, please call your primary care provider for information regarding local testing locations.
 You will need an order from your primary care physician to be tested for COVID-19.
-If you do not have a primary care provider or another physician who you regularly see, and you have the symptoms of COVID-19 (a fever greater than or equal to 100.0°, and a cough or shortness of breath) please call or go to an urgent care center or a federally qualified health center for information on how to get a doctor’s order to be tested.
+If you do not have a primary care provider or another physician who you regularly see, and you have the symptoms of COVID-19 (a fever greater than or equal to 100.0°, and a cough or shortness of breath) please go to an urgent care center or to a federally qualified health center to get a doctor’s order to be tested.

 Please note that only individuals who present with symptoms consistent with COVID-19, a fever greater than or equal to 100.0°, and a cough, or shortness of breath, will be tested at this time.

 If you are displaying symptoms consistent with those of COVID-19, and are unable to get into contact with your primary care physician, please reach out to one of the following hotlines:

 - Hartford Healthcare Hotline: (860) 972-8100

 - Bristol Hospital Coronavirus Info Line: (860) 261-6855

 - Stamford Health: (203) 276-4111